osoyinas/simple-inventory/README.md

 ## Installation

 To install the desktop app, watch out [Releases](https://github.com/osoyinas/simple-inventory/releases) .
-Or you can do it manually
+Or you can do it manually following the next steps:

 1. **Clone the Repository**

     ```bash